 For some presentation of the competition will be more informative to see points that missed to achieve the

-This tip shows how to create a simple competition chart using a bar chart.
+Goal.
+This tip is about how to create a simple competition chart with residual data.